Ambrosys/os-matcher/docs/content/Details/Filters/JsonRouteStatisticWriter.rst

 JsonRouteStatisticWriter
 ========================

-Writes statistical dater obtained from the :ref:`filter_router` and the internal :term:`track` presentation to a JSON stream.
+Writes statistical data obtained from the :ref:`filter_router` and the internal :term:`track` presentation to a JSON stream.

 Input